duckietown/book-opmanual-duckiebot/src/debugging_and_troubleshooting/how-to-reflash-jetson-nano-4gb-with-overlay-patch.md

 (reflash-jetson-4gb-how)=
 ## How to flash the Jetson Nano 4GB Development Kit with eMMC memory

-We will have to prepare our base station, and the Jetson board before executing this procedure.
+First, prepare your base station (laptop or desktop) and the Jetson board before executing this procedure.

 (reflash-jetson-4gb-software-step)=
 ### Step 1.
 Preparing the flashing environment on the base station